 Method: Rescaling bootstrap procedure

 Number of replicates: 1,000

-Number of pseudo-strata: 137
+Number of pseudo-strata: 134

-Computation of replicate weights: adjustments made to design weights

-to obtain replicate weights are identical to adjustmen nts made to obtain the
+Computation of replicate weights: adjustments made to design weights to obtain replicate weights are identical to adjustments made to obtain the final weights.

-final weights.

-Einite nonulation connections manifold to all non lianta maialata

 Finite population corrections were applied to all replicate weights.